WebKit/WebKit/Tools/Scripts/webkitpy/benchmark_runner/README.md

 * Do following instruction **ONLY IF NEEDED**.
 In most case, you do not have to.
     * If you want to customize BrowserDriver for specific browser/platform, you need to extend browser_driver/browser_driver.py and register your module in browser_driver/browser_driversjson.
     * If you want to customize HTTPServerDriver, you need to extend http_server_drirver/http_server_driver and register your module in http_server_driver/http_server_drivers.json.
-    * If you want to customize BenchmarkBuilder, you need to extend benchmark_builder/generic_benchmark_builder register you module in benchmark_builder/benchmark_builders.json